top of page

 You're not leaving Jamaica!

-It was time to say goodbye to Lucea and Jamaica.
-I'd enjoyed my time and the people i'd met.
-We visited the world-famous Rick's Cafe in Negril, where we jumped from the cliff into the crystal blue waters.
-Rick's Cafe is at the westernmost point of Jamaica, which has the most stunning sunsets.
-It is famous for Humphrey Bogart and Ingrid Bergman, who were filmed here in the classic movie Casablanca.
-We also visited Hedonism II Resort for the day.
-Pure luxury at the time, now it is an adults-only, clothing-optional style resort.
+It was time to bid farewell to Lucea and Jamaica.
+I had enjoyed my stay and the people I encountered.
+We visited the renowned Rick's Cafe in Negril, where we leaped off the cliff into the crystal-clear waters.
+Located at the westernmost point of Jamaica, Rick's Cafe is known for its breathtaking sunsets.
+It gained fame from Humphrey Bogart and Ingrid Bergman, who were filmed here in the classic movie Casablanca.
+We also spent a day at Hedonism II Resort, which was the epitome of luxury at the time and is now an adults-only, clothing-optional resort.

-This is where it got seriously intense.
-You see, Junior was travelling on a Jamaican passport as his mother had landed immigrant status in Canada.
-Jamaican residents can not just leave the country without a return ticket back to Jamaica.
-To escape poverty, many Jamaicans would try to leave by any means.
-I found out that many Jamaican girls were interested in meeting foreigners in hopes that they would take them away from poverty.
-Fortunately, I had no problem because I had no money.
-However, for Junior, Jamaican immigration required proof of his immigration to Canada.
-Otherwise, to them, he was just another Jamician trying to escape poverty.
+This is where things got really intense.
+Junior was traveling on a Jamaican passport because his mother had landed immigrant status in Canada.
+Jamaican residents cannot leave the country without a return ticket to Jamaica.
+To escape poverty, many Jamaicans try to leave by any means possible.
+I discovered that many Jamaican girls were interested in meeting foreigners, hoping they would help them escape poverty.
+Luckily, I had no issues because I had no money.
+However, for Junior, Jamaican immigration needed proof of his immigration to Canada.
+Otherwise, they saw him as just another Jamaican trying to escape poverty.

-Immigration would eventually allow Junior on the flight, but they required his mother to attend the airport on arrival with proof of immigration; if not, he would have been on the next flight back to Jamaica at his own cost.
-They would fax details to Canadian authorities at Pearson International Airport.
-Fortunately, Junior's mother managed to attend the airport, to his sigh of relief.
-I always wondered why they couldn't see we both originated from Toronto weeks earlier, but immigration was strict about him producing his immigration papers on a Jamaican passport.
+Immigration eventually permitted Junior to board the flight, but they insisted that his mother be present at the airport upon his arrival with proof of immigration; otherwise, he would have been sent back to Jamaica on the next flight at his own expense.
+They planned to fax the details to Canadian authorities at Pearson International Airport.
+Fortunately, Junior's mother was able to be there, much to his relief.
+I always questioned why they couldn't recognise that we both had departed from Toronto weeks earlier, but immigration was adamant about his presenting his immigration documents with a Jamaican passport.

 About the Author